wpsharks/s2member-kb/questions/2015/42-where-can-i-customize-the-from-name-and-from-email-for-emails-that-s2member-sends-out.md

 ---
-title: Where can I customize the From Name and From Email for emails that s2Member sends out?
+title: Where can I customize the From Name and From Email for emails that s2Member sends?
 categories: questions
 tags: email-config
 author: raamdev